Marguerite Porete: The Mirror of Simple Souls

 Porete's vision of the Soul in ecstatic union with God, moving in a state of perpetual joy and peace, is a repetition of the Catholic doctrine of the beatific vision, albeit experienced in this life, not the next.
 Porete ran into trouble with some authorities in her description of the Soul in this state being above the worldly dialectic of conventional morality and the teachings and control of the earthly church.
 Porete argues that the Soul in such a sublime state is above the demands of ordinary Virtue, not because virtue is unnecessary, but because in its union with God, virtue becomes automatic.
 As God can do no evil and cannot sin, the exalted and annihilated Soul, in perfect union with Him, is no longer capable of evil or sin.
 The church authorities viewed the concept that someone was above the demands of ordinary Virtue as amoral.

 Legacy

 After Porete's death, however, the Mirror was circulated as an anonymous work.
 Originally written in Old French, it was translated into Latin, Italian, and Middle English and circulated widely.
+(Note: The text survives in six versions in four languages with 13 manuscripts, making it among the more widely disseminated of the vernacular mystical texts of the Middle Ages.)
 In spite of its reputation as a heretical work, it remained popular in medieval times.
 At one point, it was thought that John of Ruusbroec had written it.

 Only in 1946 was the authorship of the Mirror recognised again, when Romana Guarnieri identified Latin manuscripts of the Mirror in the Vatican as Porete's supposedly-lost book.
 The Middle French manuscript of the text, probably made after 1370, was published for the first time in 1965.